aijose/CarND-Traffic-Sign-Classifier-Project/project_report.md

 to classify.
 The third image may get misclassified because there is a small gap between the circles and it is not obvious whether the low image resolution (32x32) would consistently allow the model to identify the shape.
-The final image (no entry) may be expected to be relatively easy to correctly classify.
+The final image (no entry) may be expected to be relatively easy to classify.
+All images were pre-processed by converting to grayscale and normalizing in the same manner as the training data (i.e., (image - 128)/128.0).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).